Flight-Free-UK/flight_free_uk_website/source/posts/is-it-better-to-be-vegan-or-give-up-flying.html.markdown

 ![](/images/uploads/bar_chart.jpg)

 This doesn’t mean that we think people shouldn’t bother reducing their meat consumption.
 It's a very powerful step to take for the planet and the animals, and your own health.
-We considered very carefully whether to compare diet to aviation at all, because comparisons can be misinterpreted or can be unhelpful.
+We considered very carefully whether to compare diet to aviation at all, because comparisons can be misinterpreted or be unhelpful.
 Anyone can make a comparison go their way or be used to illustrate their own agenda.

 > "One flight can generate more emissions than a year’s worth of meat consumption or driving a car."